hrishikesh-k/tejal/readme.md

 |  `name`  | String |   Yes    |  `nil`  |   The name of the folder of video   |
 | `parent` |  Page  |   Yes    |  `nil`  | The page whose assets are referred  |
 | `video`  | String |    No    |  `""`   | Classes to pass to `<media-player>` |

-##### Notes:

-1. Each Vidstack component is individually imported in the `./assets/js/bundle.ts` file.
-Thus, if you need to use a new component, you need to import it in that file as well.

-##### Current workarounds:

-1. Vidstack CSS is incompatible with SCSS.
-Thus, to bundle it together, it is being copied using Node.js script `./scripts.ts` to Hugo's asset folder before the Hugo process runs.
-2. Vidstack still doesn't support TypeScript 5 completely.
-Till then, `// @ts-ignore` is being used to suppress some of those errors.

-##### Known issues:

-1. When switching qualities, the `data-waiting` attribute is not triggering.
-Thus, it's not possible to display a buffering indicator, and it seems as if the video is stuck.
-When tried to reproduce using a minimal reproduction using Vidstack's demo stream, the problem did not appear.
-So, it's something specific to the streams used in this project.

 ### SEO